“Hello. How are you? I’m fine. Bye.”

 - Astro Future for iPhone and iPad (free, but you pay for extra features); this is a great app for beginners who are just learning the symbols and how to read a chart.
 It is limited in its capabilities, but the visuals are great – very user friendly.
 Astro Future would be my top choice for someone who is just getting used to working with 360° charts.

-- Time Passages for iPhone & iPod (free, but you pay for extra features); this is a popular app among beginners and intermediate learners (advanced astro nerds use it as well!).
-Provides short horoscopes for your current transits as well as for your solar arc and secondary progressions (for an additional fee) which is very useful if you don’t otherwise have access to this information.
+- Time Passages for iPhone & iPod (free, but you pay for extra features); this is a popular app among beginners and intermediate learners.
+It provides insightful interpretations and horoscope readings for your current transits, as well as for your solar arc and secondary progressions (for an additional fee).

 - Time Nomad for iPhone, iPad, & iPhone (free); this is a lovely app, 100% free.
 It has clean graphics and a wonderful “slider” feature that allows you to advance a chart through time and focus sequentially on different aspects between planets.
 I also really like its unique, astronomical “solar system view” of a chart.
 This may be a little advanced for the beginner, but perfect for the intermediate user and useful as well, for advanced learners.

 - Aura Astrology for Android (free or $9.28 for the Pro version and $14.91 for the Plus version): This app has plenty of options (even with the free version) with lots of detailed information available.
 I appreciate how you can view the aspect tables, you can easily progress a chart through time, and you can access secondary progressed charts, solar return charts, and even lunar return charts.
 This is probably best for the beginner who already has a general grasp of what a chart looks like and how it works.